rlkollman/grx_front_placefile/README.md

 file every 30 minutes.
 In the interest of providing an all-in-one project, I've added a caching feature to the script where it will download the file if it is older than the configured `MaxCodsusAge`.
 The script then generates the lines showing the location of the fronts and displays the corresponding Highs and Lows on the map using the supplied icon files in the icons folder.

+The data is downloaded from ftp://tgftp.nws.noaa.gov/data/raw/as/asus02.kwbc.cod.sus.txt and there is a lot of information about how to interpret this file located at https://www.wpc.ncep.noaa.gov/basicwx/read_coded_fcst_bull.shtml, although, it is not entirely correct.
+I had to make some adjustments as the CODSUS file contains more compressed lat/lng and time information, but it at least helped me get on the right track.

 ## What are the configuration options?
 - `$RefreshMinutes` is the interval for the placefile to reload itself.
 Again, since the data isn't updated frequently, it